Qualia91/go-code-generation/README.md

 - Constructors
 - Getters
 - Setters
+- Builder Pattern
 - Interface Implementation

 ## Usage

 There commands currently available are:

-- **Go: Class Generation:** This allows you to generate a constructor, getters and setters for a Go struct.
+- **Go: Class Generation:** This allows you to generate a constructor, getters and setters, and builders for a Go struct.
 - **Go: Interface Implementation:** This allows you to generate methods of an interface found in the currently open file for an object of your choosing.

 ## Example